Search the Collection

 Sitter in 6 portraits

-Biochemist.
+Molecular Biochemist.
 In 1955, Sanger determined the structure of insulin, for which he was awarded the Nobel Prize for Chemistry in 1958.
-Sanger's work enabled chemists to make insulin artificially and to develop research in protein structure.
+His work enabled chemists to make insulin artificially and to develop research in protein structure.
 In 1980 Sanger was awarded the Nobel Prize a second time, (with Walter Gilbert and Paul Berg) for determining the base sequences of nucleic acids, including DNA.
 He became a Companion of Honour in 1981 and a member of the Order of Merit in 1986.